 In this paper, social spending includes direct transfers plus government spending on education and health in the benchmark case; in the sensitivity analysis, it also includes spending on contributory pensions.
 Direct taxes include property taxes, municipal taxes, and other taxes.
 There were no income taxes in Paraguay at the time of the survey (see section 2).
-Indirect subsidies include the tarifa social.
-Indirect taxes include consumption taxes.
+Indirect subsidies include the Social Tariff for Electric Energy (Tarifa Social de Energía Eléctrica).
+Indirect taxes include the value added tax and combustibles tax.

 It is important to note that, for lack of data, non-contributory pensions are not separated from contributory pensions.
-The requirements for eligibility to receive non-contributory pensions are prohibitively complicated9 and, without a variable in the EPH data set to distinguish non-contributory from contributory pensions, any attempt at "projecting" likely recipients would be misleading.
+The requirements for eligibility to receive non-contributory pensions are prohibitively complicated10 and, without a variable in the EPH data set to distinguish non-contributory from contributory pensions, any attempt at "projecting" likely recipients would be misleading.
 As a result, all non-contributory pensions enter into market income along with contributory pensions in the benchmark case.
 Then, in the sensitivity analysis, these funds are not part of market income and instead enter into government transfers.